jwadams25/Rivers_Statistics_21_22/Tutorials/RMarkdown/1_Introduction_to_R.md

 # By the end of this tutorial I should be able to…

-## 1: Describe what a package is and when to run a library
+## 1: Describe what a package is and know when to run a library.

 If you were to build something, you would need to get some tools and organize those tools in various toolboxes.
 To build a house you’d need a